bluerock-io/fm-ci/fm-demo/skeleton/README.md

 persisted reliably, while the rest will disappear easily on upgrades.
 **Warning**: Do _not_ do important work inside this demo without backups!

-You will need to build the demos before you can step through the demos reliably.
+You might need to (re)build the demos before you can step through the demos reliably.
 Open the VsCode terminal and run

 ```